epohs/happy-days/README.md

 ## Keep track of your mindset

-The goal of this project is to help you set up a site on a [Raspberry Pi](https://www.raspberrypi.org) in your own home.
-The site will let you keep track of how you feel on any given day, and see those days tracked in a graph.
-Ultimately giving you a better idea of the patterns of your mood and what you can do to stay happy more of the time.
+The goal of this project is to walk you through setting up and hosting a database driven website on a [Raspberry Pi](https://www.raspberrypi.org) in your home.
+The site will be driven by Python, served by nginx, and will allow you to point your own domain name at the site using CloudFlare DNS.

+The website in this project will let you keep track of how you feel on any given day, and see those days tracked in a graph.
+Hopefully giving you a better idea of the patterns of your mood and what you can do to stay happy more of the time.

 ### Software and services used in the project